prody/ProDy/doc/commands/prody_select.rst

   This command selects specified atoms and writes them in a PDB file.

-  Fetch PDB 2bfu and write backbone atoms in a file:
+  Fetch PDB files 1p38 and 1r39 and write backbone atoms in a file:

-    $ prody select 2bfu "backbone"
+    $ prody select "backbone" 1p38 1r39